-Your Be nefits and the Amounts You Pay

-Benefits In-network benefits after deductible Out-of-network benefits

-Hospice services Nothing No coverage
+Your Benef Your Benefits and the Amounts You Pay Benefits In-network benefits after deductible Out-of-network benefits 1.
+Hospice services Nothing No coverage 2.
+Respite care Nothing No coverage Please note: Respite care is limited to not more than five consecutive days at a time.

-U. Temporomandibular Joint (TMJ) Disorder
+T. Temporomandibular Joint (TMJ) Disorder